-- All trips are paid for; to allow a level of equality and a broadening of experiences. - Breakfast Club and after school clubs are free to all; this means children are fed and settled before they start their day.
+- All trips are paid for or subsidised if requested; to allow a level of equality and a broadening of experiences. - Breakfast Club and after school clubs are free to all; this means children are fed and settled before they start their day.
 It also supports parents who are trying to get back to work /stay in employment to do so without the added pressure of childcare. - We support children's behaviour with a proven behaviour management system: (currently 100% with a behaviour support level are disadvantaged pupils). - All staff are familiar with Norfolk Steps with SLT trained as tutors; this supports the careful de-escalation of behaviour. - The Deputy and SRB Lead are trained Mental Health Champions. - The Head is a trained Domestic Violence Champion. - The Head and Deputy have Trauma and Adverse Childhood Experience (ACEs) training.
-Teaching Assistants are trained to provide a morning 'check-in' for children considered vulnerable. - CLIPs are used to strengthen oracy and encourage full participation in collaborative learning. - We employ an Art Therapist, Lucy, to deliver specific interventions. - Covid Procedure Keeper-SLT continue to greet all children at the front door every day building relationships.
+Teaching Assistants are trained to provide a morning 'check-in' for children considered vulnerable. - CLIPs are used to strengthen oracy and encourage full participation in collaborative learning. - We employ an Art Therapist, Lucy, to deliver specific interventions. - Covid Procedure Keeper-SLT continue to greet all children at the front door every day building relationships. - A school librarian strengthens children's access to reading and writing - An Emotional Support Professional provides children with a safe space to talk, also working to improve attendance and offering family support

 EEF evidence suggests that strategies aiming to improve teaching, attendance, emotional support and behaviour is the most effective approach to removing barriers for disadvantaged pupils.
-The gap between disadvantaged and other children is widening, particularly as we look lower down the school (possibly indicating the impact of successive disruption since last March).
+The gap between disadvantaged and other children is widening, particularly as we look lower down the school (possibly indicating the impact of successive disruption since March 21).